 Winner of Learning Magazine’s 2018 Teachers’ Choice Award for the Classroom, Cubelets are an expandable system of robot blocks that introduce kids to robotics, design, and coding.
 Each Cubelet serves a unique function and are connected with LEGO.
 Kids can test different designs, and program the Cubelets to move, shine flashlights, use a camera, and more.

 Of all the recommendations for STEM games we received, GoldieBlox was by far the highest recommended brand.
 Created in 2012, GoldieBlox aims to break down gender stereotypes and the traditional “pink toy aisle” for girls.
-Choose from a variety of multimedia options, ranging from books, apps, videos, and hands-on toys, all created to encourage young women to get involved in STEM.
+Choose from a variety of multimedia options, ranging from books, apps, videos, and hands-on toys, all created to encourage young people from all backgrounds to get involved in STEM.
 Our favorite is the original GoldieBlox and the Spinning Machine toy and book set that inspires imagination, problem-solving, and gives the opportunity for kids to flex their spacial skills and engineer a working machine.

 Part-maze, part-marbles, Gravity Maze is a great game to test your spacial/visual perception and help kids develop reasoning and logic.
 Each game comes with a set of challenge cards for young learners to solve through their maze building skills.

 K’NEX may be best known for Lincoln Logs – fantastic STEM toys in their own right – but for more ambitious little engineers, the K’NEX Roller Coaster set is the perfect blend of structural engineering and race cars.
 There are no formal instructions with K’NEX, but the possibilities for building are endless.
 We appreciate the creative element to K’NEX, which emphasizes the Arts component in STEAM.